Updated on February 28, 2022

 The answer of course is yes!

 But before I show you how, let us first try to understand what sell-through rate is and how you could measure it.

-The sell-through rate means the number of units sold in the period against the number of units available.
+The sell-through rate means the number of units sold in the period of time against the number of units available.
 It is often expressed as a percentage.

 Mathematically, this can be expressed as below:

 Sell Through= Total Quantity Sold/Total GRN Quantity (GRN - Goods Received Note is a record of goods received from suppliers)